Epimonster/gareths-inscryption-mod/GarethMod/README.md

 Essence Steal - "When a creature bearing this sigil kills another, it transforms into an exact copy of it."

-Tasty Morsel - "When a card bearing this sigil dies, a random creature shows up to devour it."
+Tasty - "When a card bearing this sigil dies, a random creature shows up to devour it."

 Allies - "When a creature bearing this sigil dies, one of its old allies will temporarily join your hand to avenge it"